 SEASON

-Everything's Coming Up Roses WCD's Emerging Artist Initiative
+Game On, WCD's Emerging Artist Initiative

-The future is bright in our first ticketed performance of the season!
 Featuring new work + new and returning dancers!
-Witness a fun and exciting evening of talent as ten dancers dive deep into themselves and their dance practice!
+Witness a fun and exciting evening of talent as an ensemble dancers dive deep into themselves and their dance practice!
+Audiences can expect laughter, energy and athleticism!

 Choreography: